-- You are using the RCU included in your Quick Start installation. - Your database server and listeners are running. - If you are using a 12c database, you have configured your database properly.
+- You are using the RCU included in your Quick Start installation. - Your database server and listeners are running. - If you are using a 12c database, see Configuring a 12c Database for Quick Start to make sure you have configured your database properly.